kenblu24/RobotSwarmSimulator/doc/source/guide/firstrun.rst

    So, you don't need to re-define the spawner, you already created it before and can just *un-mark it for deletion* and add it back to the ``spawners`` list.

-   2. Our :py:class:`~novel_swarms.spawners.AgentSpawner.AgentSpawner` stores either a config for the agent parameters, or in this example, a **reference** to the actual agent itself.
+   2. Our :py:mod:`~novel_swarms.spawners.AgentSpawner` stores either a config for the agent parameters, or in this example, a **reference** to the actual agent itself.
    In the case of the latter, the spawner will attempt to make a :py:func:`~copy.deepcopy` of the ``agent`` we gave it earlier.
 Because ``agent`` is a reference to the agent